tobiasgerstenberg/webppl_tutorial/notes/3_doing_inference.md

 - Extend the tug of war model so that you can ask whether a player was lazy in a particular match.
 - To do so, you need to amend the functions to not only feature persons (or teams) but also matches.
-- You need to make laziness a persistent property (using `mem`) that applies to a person in a match.
+- You need to make laziness a persistent property (using `mem`) that applies to a person in a match (but not always to the same person).
 - Once you've rewritten the code then try the following:
 	+ Condition on the fact that Tom beat Tim in match 1 (hint: `condition(beat(['Tom'],['Tim'],1))`), and ask for whether Tom was lazy in match 1 (and whether Tim was lazy in match 1).
 	+ How does the inference whether Tim was lazy in match1 change for the following series of matches?: